-The scheme is not situated within 2km of, and does not share connectivity with, any 'sensitive area' designated for biodiversity features (e.g., SPA, SAC, Ramsar, SSSI, etc).
-Furthermore, there are no LNCS or LNRs within 300m of the scheme extents designated for biodiversity features with connectivity to the scheme extents.
+The scheme is not situated within 2km of, and does not share connectivity with, any other 'sensitive areas' designated for biodiversity features e.g. SAC, SPA, Ramsar, SSSI, etc.

+There are no LNCSs or LNRs designated for biodiversity features within 300m or with connectivity to the scheme extents.

-A temporary short-term increase in noise levels may cause disturbance to local wildlife if present in the vicinity of the works.
+A temporary short-term increase in noise levels may cause disturbance to other local wildlife.
 The works will, for example, require a range of ancillary plant, vehicles and NRMM which will emit noise and create potential disturbance.
-The works will also require delivery of materials and the presence of personnel to facilitate the improvements to the road surface.
+The works will also require removal of materials and the presence of personnel to facilitate the carriageway resurfacing.
 However, the number of construction vehicles and construction operatives required onsite is low given the scale and scope of works.
-In addition, any species in the area are likely to be accustomed to noise and visual disturbance pertaining to vehicle movements on the A1, furthermore, the scheme is of short duration (eight nights) and will be undertaken on a rolling programme.
-The potential for significant species disturbance within the area of likely construction disturbance is therefore somewhat diminished.
+In addition, any species in the area are likely to be accustomed to road noise and visual disturbance pertaining to vehicle movements on the M8, and the scheme will be undertaken over eight nights.
+The potential for species disturbance within the area of likely construction disturbance is therefore somewhat diminished.

-Common ragwort and rosebay willowherb have been identified along the carriageway verge within the scheme extents, however, all works are restricted to the existing made-ground on the A1 carriageway surface, with only like-for-like replacement of carriageway road surface being undertaken.
-As such, there is limited potential for the spread or introduction of INNS, injurious flowering plants, or any other invasive native perennial species.
-Common ragwort and rosebay willowherb (and any other invasive or injurious flowering plant species) will also be controlled/treated by cultural methods and/or chemical weed control as per the South East Annual Landscape Management Plan.
+Common ragwort and rosebay willowherb have been identified along the verge of the westbound carriageway within the scheme extents, however, all works are restricted to areas of made ground on the M8 carriageway surface, with only 'like-for-like' replacement of road surface being undertaken with no vegetation clearance required.
+As such, there is limited potential for the spread of the above identified species or for the introduction or spread of INNS, invasive native perennials, or injurious flowering plant species.
+Common ragwort and rosebay willowherb (and any other invasive or injurious flowering plant species) will also be controlled/treated by cultural methods and/or chemical weed control as per the SE Annual Landscape Management Plan.

-Considering the nature, duration, size, and scale of the scheme, and with implementation of mitigation detailed above, the proposed works impacts on biodiversity throughout the construction period are therefore assessed to be temporary, minor adverse in magnitude.
+Considering the nature of the scheme, and with the implementation of mitigation detailed below, the proposed works impacts on biodiversity throughout the construction period are therefore assessed to be temporary minor adverse in magnitude.